ckan/ckan/doc/install-from-package.rst

 you're not using Ubuntu 12.04 64-bit, or if you're installing CKAN for development, you should follow :doc:`install-from-source` instead.

+At the end of the installation process you will end up with two running web applications, CKAN itself and the DataPusher, a separate service for automatically importing data to CKAN's :doc:`datastore`.

 .. _run-package-installer:

 ---------------------------